-Quick reference What information must Who must To whom Authority be disclosed disclose disclosure must be made Communicable disease Name, address of a patient receiving care and treatment for a communicable disease but who is neglecting or refusing to comply with the treatment regime Physicians and registered nurses in the extended class Medical Officer of Health Health Protection and Promotion Act , s.
-34(1) Rabies Animal bites or animal contact that may result in humans contracting rabies Physicians and registered nurses in the extended class (and other persons with information about animal bites) Medical Officer of Health Health Protection and Promotion Act and Communicable Diseases Regulation , s.
-2(1) Immunizations Instances of adverse reactions to immunizations Physicians, nurses, and pharmacists Medical Officer of Health of the appropriate health unit Health Protection and Promotion Act , s.38(3) Communicable disease Information about a child whose eye have become reddened, inflamed or swollen within two weeks of birth possibly due to a communicable disease.
-Report must be in writing and include: The name, age and home address of child (or if not at home, where the child can be located) Physicians or other health care professionals who have attended the birth of a child Medical Officer of Health Health Protection and Promotion Act, s.
+Quick reference What information must be disclosed Who must disclose To whom disclosure must be made Authority Communicable disease Name, address of a patient receiving care and treatment for a communicable disease but who is neglecting or refusing to comply with the treatment regime Physicians and registered nurses in the extended class Medical Officer of Health Health Protection and Promotion Act, s.
+34(1) Rabies Animal bites or animal contact that may result in humans contracting rabies Physicians and registered nurses in the extended class (and other persons with information about animal bites) Medical Officer of Health Health Protection and Promotion Act and Communicable Diseases Regulation, s.
+2(1) Immunizations Instances of adverse reactions to immunizations Physicians, nurses, and pharmacists Medical Officer of Health of the appropriate health unit Health Protection and Promotion Act, s.38(3) Communicable disease Information about a child whose eye have become reddened, inflamed or swollen within two weeks of birth possibly due to a communicable disease.
+Report must be in writing and include: The name, age and home address of child (or if not at home, where the child can be located) The conditions of the eye that were observed Physicians or other health care professionals who have attended the birth of a child Medical Officer of Health Health Protection and Promotion Act, s.
 33(1) and Communicable Diseases Regulation, s.
 1 para.
-2) The conditions of the eye that were observed
+2)